 Beaches, Pacific Northwest

-The park service has a nature house on sight that can teach you about the animals, plants and birds that frequent the area and they run a concession shop for your convenience.
+The park service has a nature house on sight that can teach you about the animals, plants, and birds that frequent the area and they run a concession shop for your convenience.

-There are many great trails that run through the campground, along the beach and along the shore of black creek, the black creek trail is quite enjoyable and its awesome in the fall, during the spawn.
+There are many great trails that run through the campground, along the beach and along the shore of black creek, the black creek trail is quite enjoyable and it’s awesome in the fall, during the spawn.

 The trails that run along between the parking lots and the beach are a great place for birding, l see lots of the more rare birds right here.
 If you hit the beach right in the spring and can catch a herring spawn during the black brant migration and you have a show you will never forget.
 We were here for this last spring and it was incredible.
-Its something i will never forget.
+Its something I will never forget.